NilavPatel/Todo.CQRS/README.md

 - Snapshots and snapshot repository
 - Class for sequential GUIDs
 - Entity tracking for write repository and no tracking for read repository
+- Checkpoint store in SQL server for Eventstore

 ## Notes: